 John A. Gambill is an associate in the Litigation Department.
-He came to McDonald Hopkins after five years with his own firm, Gambill & Associates Co., L.P.A.
+He came to McDonald Hopkins in May 2017 after five years with his own firm, Gambill & Associates Co., L.P.A.

 John primarily focuses on construction law and works with our construction litigation team.
 He has represented contractors and project owners in claims arising out of construction projects of all sizes.
 John has also litigated cases from inception to conclusion, including arguing a complex contractual issue before the Ohio Supreme Court.
 Although he has extensive experience in civil litigation, John also has considerable experience helping businesses with legal matters outside the courtroom.